How to Apply

 - List of Ph.D. programs to which you are applying (Ph.D. candidates only)

 An admissions interview is a valuable way for you to share information about yourself and to learn how The Fletcher School will meet your academic and professional goals.
 The evaluative interview is a recommended, but not a required, part of the admissions process.
 PhD applicants, in particular, are encouraged to schedule an interview.
+PhD candidates should be sure to select the PhD interview option via the online scheduler.
+Interview appointments are limited and offered on a first-come, first-served basis.

 See our interview calendar for more details and to schedule an interview.